paulgovan/QRAGadget/README.md

 QRAGadget()
 ```

-At this point, you should see the *Search* page.
-To find your dummy data, click *R Object* under **Data Type**, and then select *sample* from the dropdown menu.
+Launching the app brings up the *Input/Output* page.
+To find the dummy data, click *R Object* under **Data Type**, and then select *sample* from the dropdown menu.

-Choose a name for your html file.
-After you are done customizing your map, click *Done* to create a standalone html file in your working directory.
-If at any time you need to start over, click *Cancel*.
+Choose a name for the output html filet.
+After customizing the map, click *Done* to create a standalone html file in the working directory.
+Click *Cancel* any time to start over.

 ![Search Page](https://github.com/paulgovan/QRAGadget/blob/master/images/Search%20Page.png?raw=true)